FBI And United Airlines Shoot The Messenger After Security Researcher Discovers Vulnerabilities In Airplane Computer System

-from the driving-people-back-to-piracy dept
+from the that-doesn't-make-me-feel-safer dept

 The latest version of this has gotten the EFF involved in defending a security intelligence expert who tweeted from aboard a United Airlines flight about his ability to hack into the flight's WiFi and access some level of the flight's communications.

 Find myself on a 737/800, lets see Box-IFE-ICE-SATCOM, ?
 Shall we start playing with EICAS messages?
 "PASS OXYGEN ON" Anyone ? :) — Chris Roberts (@Sidragon1) April 15, 2015

 It may not mean much to you, but he's talking about getting access to communications systems and even some level of controls within the plane itself.
 And if that doesn't scare you, it should.
 It scared the feds, too, but it didn't scare them into actually, you know, addressing the security concerns.
 But it did scare them enough that upon the plane landing Roberts was scooped up by the FBI, questioned for several hours, and had his encrypted computer, tablet, and drives snatched from him.
 No warrant for any of this, mind you, at least not at the time of this writing.
 As you can imagine, he's not pleased.
 Mostly, though, he's confused as to why the feds are picking on him at all.